Explore Kartoza

 OSError: Command make --jobs=2 failed with error code 2

-Older versions of node don’t always build nicely - try using a more recent version.
+Older versions of node don’t always build nicely for me - try using a more recent version.

 Troubleshooting: If you are behind an http proxy, you should first tell npm: